dinalamdany/slang/manual.md

 	16
 	17		always { //always_1
 	18			#3 //sleeps the thread for 3 time units
-	19			foo(object(type properties[])); //since there is a delay of 2 within foo, a call to foo will sleep the thread for another 2 time units
+	19			foo(); //since there is a delay of 2 within foo, a call to foo will sleep the thread for another 2 time units 20		}
-	20		}
 	21
 	22		always { //always_2